 If your budget allows for it, get away for the weekend together to cast a line, sit back, and catch up on what is going on in each other’s life.
 You might be able to get some great advice for your own life, while making your father feel needed again.
-For something less expensive, but just as meaningful, catch some fish on a local lake or river, then come back to the home, clean it, and cook it for a nice dinner together.
+For something less expensive, but just as meaningful, catch some fish on a local lake or river, then come back to the home, clean them, and cook them for a nice dinner together.

 2. Buy Me some Peanuts and Cracker Jacks

 Take your dad out to the ballpark for a good old fashioned baseball game.
 Buy all the souvenirs…yes, even the foam #1 finger.
 Cheer on your favorite team together and bring back old memories, while creating a new one.
 This also works great if you want to take the whole family along for this special day.

 3. Picnic in the Park